Easter—in the Hebrew Bible?

 As Alan W. Watts wrote in Easter, Its Story and Meaning: “It would be tedious to describe in detail all that has been handed down to us about the various rites of Tammuz, Adonis, Kore, Dionysus and many others ….
 Some of them were celebrated at the vernal equinox, or thereabouts, and some at midsummer.
 But their universal theme—the drama of death and resurrection—makes them the forerunners of … Easter, and thus the first ‘Easter services’ … The points of resemblance between … the myth and ritual of ancient and ‘pagan’ cults … is at times startling enough to look like a conspiracy.”

-The Prophet Ezekiel (sixth century b.c.e. ) described women some 1,500 years after the Sumerians still adhering to the same practices.
-He wrote along the same lines as Jeremiah, describing worship of the same queen of heaven, and adding further worship details.
+The Prophet Ezekiel (sixth century b.c.e. ) described Israelite women some 1,500 years after the Sumerians still clinging to the same practices.
+He wrote along the same lines as Jeremiah, adding further details.

 Israelites Weeping for Tammuz

-There are more striking parallel details in the worship surrounding Astarte and Tammuz.
-“And He brought me into the inner court of the Lord’s house, and, behold, at the door of the temple of the Lord, between the porch and the altar, were about five and twenty men, with their backs toward the temple of the Lord, and their faces toward the east; and they worshipped the sun toward the east” (verse 16).
+There are more striking details in this worship surrounding Astarte and Tammuz.
+Ezekiel goes on: “And He brought me into the inner court of the Lord’s house, and, behold, at the door of the temple of the Lord, between the porch and the altar, were about five and twenty men, with their backs toward the temple of the Lord, and their faces toward the east; and they worshipped the sun toward the east” (verse 16).

-Should it be any surprise to find a similar practice as part of modern Easter worship?
-This closely parallels yet another specific aspect of the Easter service, known as the “sunrise service.”
+Again, is it just coincidence to find a similar practice as part of modern Easter worship—the “sunrise service”?
 This tradition has a service take place outside on Easter Sunday, facing East to observe the rising sun.
 As summarized in Philip Schaff’s History of the Church: “The English Easter, Anglo-Saxon Oster, German Ostern, is at all events connected with the East and sunrise.”

 As for the Dates …

-This is where things get especially confusing.
-Of his death and resurrection, the New Testament Book of Matthew quotes Jesus as saying: “For as Jonas was three days and three nights in the whale’s belly; so shall the Son of man be three days and three nights in the heart of the earth” (Matthew 12:40).
+This is where things get especially perplexing, in attempts to harmonize Easter Sunday celebrations with the New Testament account.
+Of his death and resurrection, the book of Matthew quotes Jesus as saying: “For as Jonas was three days and three nights in the whale’s belly; so shall the Son of man be three days and three nights in the heart of the earth” (Matthew 12:40).
 A death and burial for three days and three nights.
+(See also Jonah 1:17: “Jonah was in the belly of the fish three days and three nights”; Matthew 27:63: “After three days I will rise again”; and Mark 8:31: “the Son of man must … after three days rise again.”)

 Thus, naturally, the crucifixion is commemorated on Good Friday afternoon and the resurrection on Easter Sunday morning—two nights and 1½-ish days later.